Retr0ville/silver-spork.md/Linkin Park.Set.md

 ---
 title: Linkin Park
-tags: blog rtrvl
+tags: android
-author: retr0ville
+author: me rtrvl
 source:
-note_type: task
+note_type: random
 ---
 in the end____
 ____A place for my head____